List of DC Comics characters: H: Jinny Hex

 Virginia "Jinny" Hex is a DC Comics superheroine.
 She is the granddaughter of Jonah Hex and a member of Young Justice.
 She first appeared in Batman Giant #4 (December 2018).

 Hindenburg

 Hindenburg was a supervillain and member of the Superior Five.
 He was a sinister counterpart of Blimp of the Inferior Five.
 Together with his teammates, he was exiled on Salvation.

 Cecile Horton

-Cecile Horton is a character appearing in American comic books published by DC Comics.
-The character was created by Cary Bates and Carmine Infantino, and first appeared in The Flash #332 (April 1984).
-She was the defense attorney for Barry Allen / The Flash for Professor Zoom's murder in "The Trial of the Flash" storyline.
+Cecile Horton is the defense attorney for Barry Allen / The Flash for Professor Zoom's murder in "The Trial of the Flash" storyline.
+The character, created by Cary Bates and Carmine Infantino, first appeared in The Flash #332 (April 1984).

 Cecile Horton in other media

 A loose interpretation of Cecile Horton appears in The Flash, portrayed by Danielle Nicolet.
-This version is a defense attorney who goes on to enter a relationship with Joe West after helping solve metahuman crimes and helping Team Flash on several occasions.
-Later in the series, she gains the metahuman abilities of telepathy and telekinesis and becomes the superhero Virtue.
+This version is a defense attorney who goes on to enter a relationship with Joe West after helping solve metahuman crimes and helping Team Flash.
+Additionally, she gains the metahuman abilities of telepathy and telekinesis on several occasions (such as being possessed by Psycho-Pirate) before she utilizes on the Virtue identity as a superhero.